Paralysis doesn’t keep UCLA Health patient from receiving the best-possible Father’s Day gift

 An accident at the beach the day before the big event sent him to the hospital with a spinal cord injury that left him paralyzed from the chest down.

-The years that followed were difficult, filled with obstacles — both physical and emotional — that had to be overcome.
-But Purcell persevered, and when Father’s Day came around this year, he and his wife, Karen, had something particularly joyous to celebrate.
-With the help of UCLA Health urologist Jesse Mills, MD, director of The Men’s Clinic at UCLA, they were able to conceive a child, and their daughter, Payton, was born in March.
+And when Father’s Day came around this year, he and his wife, Karen, had something particularly joyous to celebrate.
+With the help of UCLA Health urologist Jesse Mills, MD, director of The Men’s Clinic at UCLA, they were able to conceive a child.
+Their daughter, Payton, was born in March.

 A terrible injury

 Purcell was no stranger to the ocean.
 Born in California, he later attended school at the University of Florida.
-On that Super Bowl weekend, he did what he had done so many times before, running to the water and diving in to begin a swim.
+On that Super Bowl weekend, he did what he had done so many times before: running to the water and diving in to begin a swim.

 But this time would be different.
 “There was a wave crashing as I dove, and I didn’t see the sandbar under the surface,” Purcell recalled.
 “I broke my neck on it.”